Cultivating your social support network

 A successful relationship is a two-way street.
 The better a friend you are, the better your friends will be.
 Here are some suggestions for nurturing your relationships:

 - Stay in touch.
 Answering phone calls, returning emails and reciprocating invitations let people know you care.

 - Don't compete.
 Be happy instead of jealous when your friends succeed, and they'll celebrate your accomplishments in return.

 - Be a good listener.
-Find out what's important to your friends — you might find you have even more in common than you think.
+Listen when your friends are speaking.
+Find out what's important to your friends.
+You might find you have even more in common than you think.

 - Appreciate your friends and family.
 Take time to say thank you and express how important they are to you.
 Be there for them when they need support.

 The bottom line

 Remember that the goal of building your social support network is to reduce your stress level, not add to it.
 Watch for situations that seem to drain your energy.
 For example, avoid spending too much time with someone who is constantly negative and critical.
 Similarly, steer clear of people involved in unhealthy behaviors, such as alcohol or substance abuse, especially if you've struggled with addictions.